Virtualization-projects/rancher-labs-wiki/Ldap-Auth-Configuration.md

 ##Groups

+These fields are used for defining a group based on the ldap schema.

  * **searchFieldGroup** (field used to search for group on defaults to (should this be multiple fields) **sAMAccountName**) ***Currently hard coded***
      * Ex: search on email name and/ or sAMAccountName